cmillion/gPhoton/docs/UserGuide.md

 **Convenient hack:** The .csv files get updated frequently, so you can generate a "sample" .csv file by letting gPhoton run for a few minutes and then killing it.

 **Note:** If you don't have `PYTHONPATH` defined, then you will need to put `python` in front of all of the command line tool calls in this document. (e.g. `python ./gPhoton.py [...] [...] [...]`).

+**Gotcha:** If you're getting an `ImportError` for a module that you're sure you've installed (e.g., by running `import [module]`), and especially if this happens on a Mac running Anaconda, then try putting `python` in front of the commands to force it to not use the system build of python.

 From the command line, navigate to the `gPhoton/source` directory.
 Then try running the following commands.